 The geofence warrant has been called a ‘reverse warrant.’
 Rather than a request to search a particular place or person suspected of a crime, a geofence warrant seeks to identify suspects when none are known, gathering information that may be relevant to an investigation.
 A geofence warrant does not require the use of detailed information or a finding of probable cause.
 It is used by law enforcement to compel technology companies to gather information about who was within a particular area (a geofence) during a specified time period.
 This information – the individual’s location history – is culled from the interaction of a user’s device with GPS, Bluetooth beacons, cell towers, and Wi-Fi networks.

 Only United States law enforcement currently uses geofence warrants and their legality has been challenged throughout the country.
-Does a geofence warrant constitute a search under the Fourth Amendment?
-If so, does a warrant provide sufficient protection under the Fourth Amendment given the intrusiveness of the technology?
-Courts in the United States are divided.
 In December 2023, Google announced that location data will only be accessible from a user’s device and will not be stored in the cloud.
-This change has made it much more difficult, if not impossible, to provide the information requested in geofence warrants.